imissyouso/textmagic-rest-csharp/README.md

 NOTE: RestSharp versions greater than 105.1.0 have a bug which causes file uploads to fail.
 See [RestSharp#742](https://github.com/restsharp/RestSharp/issues/742)

 ## Installation
-Add the library to your project references or install it as [NuGet package](https://www.nuget.org/packages/TextMagicClient/2.0.320/).
+Add the library to your project references or install it as [NuGet package](https://www.nuget.org/packages/TextMagicClient/2.0.322/).

-## Getting Started
+## C# usage example
 ```csharp
 using System;
 using System.IO;